• Home

 I looked for a color matching the dark blue flowers in the wallpaper and then chose one shade lighter on the same color swatch strip.
 I’m all for dark and moody, but I want to keep this space light and airy.

-There’s still a lot of work ahead but I think this was good progress for one week.
-Now, I am off the see the progress of the other ORC participants.
+There’s still a lot of work ahead, but I think this was good progress for one week.
+Now, I am off to see the progress of the other ORC participants.

 Until next time, happy renovating!